newlandsvalley/purescript-abc-melody/README.md

 purescript-abc-melody
 =====================

 Generate a playable monophonic melody directly from an ABC source.
+For more information, see the [guide](https://github.com/newlandsvalley/purescript-abc-melody/blob/master/docs/GUIDE.md).

 The melody is generated on channel 0.
 If there are chord symbols in the ABC and a chord map is provided, chordal accompaniment is generated on channel 1.